tuxx/tuxwars/README.md

 ### Acknowledgements
-- Inspired by community-made arena platformers like Super Mario Wars.
+- Inspired by community-made arena platformers like Super Mario War.
 - Thanks to all open-source contributors and tool authors (Godot, LibreSprite, etc.).

 ### Legal